axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

 </p>

  <h3><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s as a Trusted Measure</h3>
- <p>A measure can be “trusted” because it means the same thing to people anywhere. <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s, too, can be trusted if you believe that people and their relationships are pretty much the same anywhere.  </p>
+ <p>A measure can be “trusted” because it means the same thing to people anywhere.
+ So, if you believe that people are pretty much the same anywhere, you can trust <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s as a measure.</p>
  <p>In a rural setting somebody will get <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s for milking a goat, while in an urban setting someone else will get <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s for stopping cars so children can cross the street.
-The same human feeling recognizes the act of contribution in the rural case and in the urban setting.
-The value of capturing that feeling in a tangible way is more important than its number accuracy. <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s, and the <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s that they factor, can be trusted because people, in a particular setting, decide what is <em>a contribution that deserves to be recognized<em>.
+The same human feeling that recognized the generosity of these acts was present in the rural case as well as in the urban setting.
+RADs capture that recognition in a tangible way, regardless of its numeric accuracy. <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s, and the <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s that they factor, can be trusted because people decide what is <em>a contribution that deserves to be recognized<em>.
  </p>

 <h2><SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s Represent Contributions</h2>